patternfly/patternfly-elements/docs/content/theme/pfe-theme-slots.md

 3. **Check to see if the value of the property set to a CSS variable**
     1. Sometimes CSS variables map to other CSS variables which have similar names, which can be confusing.
 Copy the exact name you are looking for and paste it into the [web inspector filter](https://developers.google.com/web/tools/chrome-devtools/css/reference#fiilter).
 Look for a plain hex value or RGBa value.
 For example:

     ```
-        -pfe-cta--background: var(--pfe-theme--color--surface--accent, #fe460d);
+    --pfe-cta--background: var(--pfe-theme--color--surface--accent, #fe460d);
     --pfe-theme--color--surface--accent: #ee0000;
     ```

-    7=2.
-And every time you hit a variable as the value, [change it to a funny color](http://www.giphy.com/gifs/hu1kdgZ1ObIGPcENJ0), so you can verify that is indeed the property you are looking for.
+    2. And every time you hit a variable as the value, [change it to a funny color](http://www.giphy.com/gifs/hu1kdgZ1ObIGPcENJ0), so you can verify that is indeed the property you are looking for.